JianLoong/famous-people/CONTRIBUTING.md

-# Contributing

-Please note that, it might be slightly time consuming to begin contributing to this project.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.

-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:

-- Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
-- Becoming a maintainer

-## We Develop with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: